What Causes Hooded Eyelids?

 - Have wrinkles or fine lines around the eyes.

-- Are non-smokers, as smoking can impair the healing process and increase the risk of complications.
+- Non-smokers are at risk, as smoking can impair the healing process and increase the risk of complications.

 - Have realistic expectations for the results of the procedure.